 For 2017, the automaker extensively overhauled the Super Duty range.
-The heavy-duty pickups will use significantly more aluminum sheet metal than in prior years—similar to the F-150's changeover—and will reportedly shed 350 pounds in body panels.
-The overall weight savings over prior years will be a wash, according to Ford; the truckmaker will use that weight savings to beef up other parts of the truck.
+The heavy-duty pickups use significantly more aluminum sheet metal than in prior years—similar to the F-150's changeover—and shed 350 pounds in body panels.
+The overall weight savings over prior years are a wash, according to Ford; the truckmaker uses that weight savings to beef up other parts of the truck.

-According to Ford the truck's fully boxed frame will be 24 percent stiffer over last year's truck, and will help the truck tow up to 18,000 pounds when hitched to a conventional trailer.
+According to Ford the truck's fully boxed frame is 24 percent stiffer over the previous generation, and helps the truck tow up to 18,000 pounds when hitched to a conventional trailer.

 Two powertrains are available in the F-250.
 The base truck is equipped with a carryover 6.2-liter V-8 rated at 385 horsepower and 430 pound-feet of torque.
 A 7.3-liter gas-powered V-8 is optional and makes 430 hp and 470 lb-ft.
 A 6.7-liter turbodiesel V-8 is available in the F-250 that boasts 470 hp and 1,050 lb-ft of torque.
 The latter should be popular for anyone with a grudge against a tree stump as it's required to achieve the heady towing and hauling figures.

 A 6-speed automatic is standard but a 10-speed is more common and all are available in either rear- or four-wheel drive configurations.

-Similar to all other full-size pickups in the U.S., the 2017 F-250 Super Duty will be available in myriad configurations of box length, powertrain, cab specification, and trim.
-The F-250 will be available in single-rear wheel configuration only; the F-350 can be single- or dual-rear wheel; F-450 and up is dual-rear wheel only.
+Similar to all other full-size pickups in the U.S., the new F-250 Super Duty is available in myriad configurations of box length, powertrain, cab specification, and trim.
+The F-250 is available in single-rear wheel configuration only; the F-350 can be single- or dual-rear wheel; F-450 and up is dual-rear wheel only.